csb6/squad-tactical-game/README.md

 The player controls a team of five blue soldiers, with the goal being to eliminate the enemy red soldiers by attacking them several times.

-While I did not complete the enemy decision-making AI, I implemented the A* pathfinding algorithm, allowing players to select a soldier, click on a destination and have a soldier find the best path there.
-This was fascinating to learn about and implement.
+While I did not complete the enemy AI code, I implemented the A* pathfinding algorithm, allowing players to select a soldier, click on a destination and have a soldier find the shortest path there around obstacles.
+This was fascinating to learn about and I hope to make use of it in further projects.

 To play, make sure that you have recent versions of Ruby and Tk installed, navigate to the squad-tactical-game folder, and run `ruby project-1.rb`